USGS-NGGDPP/mdEditor-keywords/harvesters/nalt/README.md

 ## Learn More

-Refer to the REAME in the root of this repository for more information about how these harvesters work.
+Refer to the README in the root of this repository for more information about how these harvesters work.